Dashboards

 • Archive: Remove something from a current view to be organized and managed in a separate view.
 This change is recorded in the versioning area.

-• Duplicate: Create an identical copy of any dashboard or panel.
+• Make a copy: Create an identical copy of any dashboard or panel.

 • Embed: Insert panels into different mediums.